Frequently asked questions (FAQs)

 Homework

-• Mathematics and Statistics for Aotearoa New Zealand will work well with Maths Buddy because both programs are founded on kids working at their individual knowledge and skills level.
-You just need to be sure your kids' homework reflects the teaching you're doing, i.e. the topic you're teaching or have already taught previously.
-I don't know Maths Buddy well... my view is taken from the information they provide on the website.
-I also think it would be a great option for homework because it limits the amount of preparation you need to do for homework.
+• We believe Mathematics and Statistics for Aotearoa New Zealand would work well with Maths Buddy because both programs are founded on students working at their individual knowledge and skills level.
+You just need to be sure your students' homework reflects the teaching you're doing, i.e. the topic you're teaching or have already taught previously.

 • If you want to use elements of Oxford's programme for homework, you could use: